$19.99

 Product Details

-• This zinc picolinate supplement is convenient to use with just one capsule a day.
-Each bottle of Amen copper and zinc provides a 3-month supply.
+• This zinc picolinate supplement is easy to incorporate into your daily routine with just one capsule per serving.
+Each bottle provides a 3-month supply.

-• Amen zinc and copper supplement is manufactured in the USA in a cGMP-certified facility for quality and purity.
+• Amen Zinc Copper supplement is manufactured in the USA with globally sourced ingredients in a cGMP-certified facility for quality and purity.

 Supplement Facts